-Members of the executive committee (EC) may be invited to participate in the Performance Stock Option Plan (PSOP), upon individual nomination by the Board of Directors.
+Members of the Group Management may be invited to participate in the Performance Stock Option Plan (PSOP), upon individual nomination by the Board of Directors.
 Participants receive a grant of non-tradable performance stock options of Cicor at the beginning of a year, the total value of which (the gross compensation amount) is determined by the Board of Directors.
 The number of granted stock options is determined by dividing the approved gross compensation amount by the fair value of those options, which is assessed by an external valuation specialist.
 The performance stock options vest after a three-year vesting period if the participant is still in active employment with Cicor, but conditional upon the achievement of the performance condition.
 The performance condition is relative TSR, which compares the share price evolution and dividend payments of Cicor with a predefined peer group of eleven listed companies in the EMS industry that are comparable to Cicor.
 If Cicor outperforms at least half of the peer companies, 50% of the performance stock options will vest.
 The vesting percentage can go up to 100% for being the best performing company, and down to 0% if more than 75% of the peer companies performed better than Cicor.
 Once vested, the stock options may be exercised for a period of four years.
 The gain realized by the participants corresponds to the difference between the share price of the Cicor share at the time of exercise and the exercise price of the stock option.

-10 385 performance stock options (2021: 0 performance stock options) valued at CHF 16.37 (2021: n/a) were granted in 2022, and expenses of TCHF 51 (2021: TCHF 0) were recognized in wages and salaries in 2022 for the PSOP.
+13 487 performance stock options (2022: 10 385 performance stock options) valued at CHF 14.83 (2022: 16.37) were granted in 2023, and expenses of TCHF 129 (2022: TCHF 51) were recognized in wages and salaries in 2022 for the PSOP.